moolleer/p5-group-pix/README.md

 ## Structure

+The overall structure of the project was modelled on the [drf-api](https://github.com/Code-Institute-Solutions/drf-api) walkthrough due to time constraints and the Project 5 assessments requirements including most of what is included in the walkthrough project.

+However, additional custom models have also been developed where possible such as groups, and discussions, and I have tried to customize the walkthrough models as well to fit more closely with the scope of my own sharing platform.

 ### Database Model

 To create the entity relationship diagram, I used [dbdiagram](https://dbdiagram.io/home).
 It shows the relationship between all models in the database.